vliu15/3d-brain-tumor-segmentation/README.md

 For each example, there are 4 modalities and 1 label, each of shape `240 x 240 x 155`.
 We slightly adjust the preprocessing steps described in the paper to match our use case with Stanford Medicine:
  - Concatenate the `t1ce` and `flair` modalities along the channel dimension.
  - Compute per-channel image-wise `mean` and `std` and normalize per channel *for the training set*.
+ - Crop as much background as possible across all images.
+Final image sizes are `155 x 190 x 147`.
  - Serialize to `tf.TFRecord` format for convenience in training.

 The training and validation `.tfrecords` files are around 30GB and 3GB, respectively.
 See `scripts/preprocess.sh` for a detailed example of how to run preprocessing.